YangXiaozhou/Introduction_to_Python_programming/1_Fundamentals_and_procedural_programming.md

 - `or`: Returns `True` when at least one side is true.

 For example, `not True` would produce `False`; `True and False` would produce `False`; `True or False` would produce `True`.
 Sometimes we encounter a long chain of Boolean evaluation.
 Python has an internal order of evaluation: `not` > `and` > `or`.

+---

+This is Chapter 1 of the four-part series of Introduction to Python Programming, based on Dr. David Joyner's Edx [course](https://www.edx.org/professional-certificate/introduction-to-python-programming).
+To see my review of the course, go here.
+To see the next Chapter, go here.